2023 Most Popular Communication & Media Studies Master's Degree Schools in the New England Region

 Women make up 64% of the communications majors at the school.

-University of Rhode Island ranked #9 on this year’s Most Popular Communication & Media Studies Master’s Degree Schools in the New England Region list.
+University of Rhode Island did quite well in this year’s ranking of the most popular places for communication and media studies students to get a master’s degree.
+It came in at #9 on the list.
 Located in the suburb of Kingston, URI is a public school with a fairly large student population.

 Women make up 50% of the communications majors at the school.